 There are plenty of indoor cycling apps out there.
 Here are the closest alternatives to Kinomap:

-• FulGaz – works on the same principle as Kinomap but is also available for macOS and Windows.
-Its libraries of workouts are not as comprehensive, but the video quality seems to be better.
+- FulGaz – works on the same principle as Kinomap but is also available for macOS and Windows.
+Its workout library is not as comprehensive, but the video quality seems better.

-• ROUVY – also uses real-world footage but augments it with objects like avatars.
-It includes more motivational elements and is racing-friendly.
+- ROUVY – also uses real-world footage but augments it with objects like avatars.
+It includes more motivational elements, and more events take place there.

 The following table shows my ratings of specific areas on a scale of 1–5 (5 is the best).